-As a reminder, the seasonal water use bylaw is in effect from May 1st through October 1st.
+As a reminder, our seasonal water use bylaw is in effect from May 1st through October 1st.
 No outdoor water use is allowed on Monday.
 Even number properties may use water outdoors on Tuesday, Thursday, and Saturday while odd number properties may use water outdoors on Wednesday, Friday, and Sunday.
-Lawn watering is not allowed between 7 am and 7 pm on your day.
+Lawn watering is not allowed between 7 am and 7 pm on your day because a large amount of water is lost to evaporation when watering during this time.
+Irrigation during windy time should be avoided because much of the water is lost to evaporation in these conditions as well.
 During the growing season, lawns only require 1 inch of water, this includes any natural rainfall.
 Irrigation schedules should be adjusted regularly to account for natural precipitation.
 Outdoor water use includes but is not limited to lawn and landscape irrigation (manual or automatic), filling and topping off of pools, car washing, power washing, watering of fruits and vegetables, and construction dust management.